 Head inside the Tower of London to get a selfie with a Yeoman Guard, or Beefeater.
 They can be found standing guard or giving tours, and their striking livery is hard to miss.
 The Tower is generally a great place for photography, but you can’t take a picture of the Crown Jewels!

-Take a selfie from with top of Primrose Hill in Regent’s Park for one of the best panoramic views of London.
+Take a selfie from the top of Primrose Hill for one of the best panoramic views of London.
 While you're there you could also visit the nearby ZSL London Zoo for a few fun snaps with lions, chimpanzees and penguins.